User Guide Cancel

 Instead of a Collapse Transformations switch, vector layers have a Continuously Rasterize switch in the same location.
 Vector layers include shape layers, text layers, and layers with vector graphic files as the source footage.
 Text layers and shape layers are always continuously rasterized.

-Collapsing transformations can, for example, preserve resolution when a layer is scaled down by half in a nested composition, and the nested composition is scaled up by a factor of two in the containing composition.
-In this case, rather than performing both transformations and losing image data in the process, one transformation can be performed—doing nothing, because the individual transformations cancel each other.
+Collapsing transformations can, for example, preserve resolution when a layer is scaled down by half in a nested composition and the nested composition is scaled up by a factor of two in the containing composition.
+In this case, rather than performing both transformations and losing image data, one transformation can be performed—doing nothing because the individual transformations cancel each other.

-If transformations are not collapsed, a nested composition that contains 3D layers is rendered as a 2D image of the 3D arrangement, using the default composition camera.
+If transformations are not collapsed, a nested composition containing 3D layers is rendered as a 2D image of the 3D arrangement using the default composition camera.
 This rendering prevents the nested composition from intersecting with 3D layers, casting shadows on 3D layers, and receiving shadows from 3D layers in the containing composition.
 The nested composition is also not controlled by the cameras and lights of the containing composition.

-Essentially, collapsing transformations for a nested composition tells After Effects to not flatten and crop the layers in the precomposition.
-Because an adjustment layer operates on the composite of all of the layers beneath it within the same composition, an adjustment layer within a nested composition with collapsed transformations will force the flattening and cropping that collapsing transformations would normally prevent.
+Essentially, collapsing transformations for a nested composition tells After Effects not to flatten and crop the layers in the composition.
+Because an adjustment layer operates on the composite of all layers beneath it within the same composition, an adjustment layer within a nested composition with collapsed transformations will force the flattening and cropping that collapsing transformations would usually prevent.

 Adobe